mit-orcd/rocky8-testing-2023/Quickstart/partitions.md

 The list of testing partitions below shows Rocky 8 nodes that have been provisioned for testing.

 To run a specific partition use the `-p PARTITION_NAME` option in Slurm.
-For example to atart an interactiv session on a single node in partition `sched_mit_kburdge_r8`
+For example the Slurm command to request an interactive session on a single dedicated node in partition `sched_mit_kburdge_r8` and use all four GPUs on that node is

    ```
-   salloc
+   salloc -p sched_mit_kburdge_r8 --mem=0 -N 1 --exclusive --gres=gpu:4
    ```

 ## Partition list